-Part of this research can be seen in our new ‘discovering collections‘ series which investigates historical collections of other-worldly art, photographs and artefacts from around the globe.
+Part of this research can be seen in our new discovering collections series which investigates historical collections of otherworldly art, photographs and artefacts from around the globe.
 Through an ongoing series of interviews and articles you can discover more about these inspired collections and will enjoy seeing some spellbinding images.

-Other categories on our site include exhibitions and events which will offer a comprehensive list of shows or gatherings that have taken place since the mid 19th century to the present day which have given a platform to spirit art.
+Other categories on our site include exhibitions and events which will offer a comprehensive list of shows or gatherings that have taken place since the mid 19th century to the present day which have given a platform to mediumistic art.
 It will also include future events so please send in press releases or relevant details.

-Our publications category will record books, articles, news and exhibition reviews that include the spiritually inspired as well as scholarly papers on the subject.
+Our publications page will record books, articles, news and exhibition reviews that include the spiritually inspired as well as scholarly papers on the subject.
 Over time we hope that this will develop into a hub of thoughts and debates on spirit art and in particular its contribution to art history.